Roads and Maritime Services is replacing the vehicle bridge over Deadmans Creek on Heathcote Road at Sandy Point.

 The local community will be kept informed on the progress of work throughout the project.
 Please email email@example.com if you would like to receive email updates.

 Leighton Boral Amey Joint Venture has been contracted to complete this project.
-Preliminary work to build the new bridge will start in late July 2014 and be completed in early 2016, weather permitting.
+Work to build the new bridge started on 21 July 2014 and will be completed in early 2016, weather permitting.

 From Mondays to Fridays, between 7am and 6pm and Saturdays, between 8am and 1pm (off road activities)